2023 Best Geological & Earth Sciences Schools in Wisconsin

 Top Wisconsin Schools in Geological & Earth Sciences

-Our 2023 rankings named University of Wisconsin - River Falls the best school in Wisconsin for geological and earth sciences students.
-Located in the town of River Falls, UW - River Falls is a public school with a medium-sized student population.
+Our analysis found University of Wisconsin - River Falls to be the best school for geological and earth sciences students who want to pursue a degree in Wisconsin.
+Located in the distant town of River Falls, UW - River Falls is a public college with a medium-sized student population.

-A rank of #2 on this year’s list means University of Wisconsin - Madison is a great place for geological and earth sciences students.
-Located in the city of Madison, UW - Madison is a public school with a fairly large student population.
+Out of the 7 schools in Wisconsin that were part of this year’s ranking, University of Wisconsin - Madison landed the # 2 spot on the list.
+Located in the large city of Madison, UW - Madison is a public school with a fairly large student population.

 Geology majors at UW - Madison take out an average of $26,911 in student loans while working on their egree.

-The excellent programs at University of Wisconsin - Eau Claire helped the school earn the #3 place on this year’s ranking of the best geological and earth sciences schools in Wisconsin.
-Located in the city of Eau Claire, UW - Eau Claire is a public school with a large student population.
+You’ll be in good company if you decide to attend University of Wisconsin - Eau Claire.
+It ranked #3 on our 2023 Best Geological & Earth Sciences Schools in Wisconsin list.
+Located in the city of Eau Claire, UW - Eau Claire is a public college with a large student population.

 Geology majors at UW - Eau Claire take out an average of $19,500 in student loans while working on their egree.